-8.4 Oxford Computer Science Conference
+8.3 Oxford Computer Science Conference

-The Oxford Computer Science Conference is usually held on Friday of Week 6 of Trinity Term.
+The Oxford Computer Science Conference is usually held towards the end of Trinity Term.
 It has been designed to be attended by all DPhil students, faculty and other interested students.
 It contains chaired sessions of talks, posters, a buffet lunch, and a reception with prize giving followed by a dinner.
 The Conference is usually run by an organizing committee of DPhil students with administrative support from the Graduate Studies Administrator.